 Favourite book right now?
 Voyage of the Turtle, Carl Safina.

 Favourite animal/lifeform?
 Too close to call between turtles and penguins.

 Favourite hero/heroine?
 Ocean Elder, Dr. Sylvia Earle.

-Gerhard Beukes, self-confessed Thalassophile, is the director of the Dubai Turtle Rehabilitation Project, based at Jumeirah’s Burj Al Arab hotel, in Dubai, where his team has successfully rehabilitated and released 1856 sea turtles since project inception.
+Gerhard Beukes, self-confessed Thalassophile, is the late director of the Dubai Turtle Rehabilitation Project, based at Jumeirah’s Burj Al Arab hotel, in Dubai, where his team has successfully rehabilitated and released 1856 sea turtles since project inception.